bstevenson0326/RoomTempDisplay/README.md

 ### 🔹 Features

-- Displays room temperature labels on all roofed indoor areas
+- Displays room temperature labels on all enclosed structures
+- New Gizmo under Architect > Orders to control individual rooms and spaces...
+Don't care if your prisoners overheat or freeze?
+Turn it off!
 - Automatically hides labels on unroofed tiles or world map view
 - Small wall-aligned labels when overlay is off
 - Uses base game options for displaying in Farenheit, Celsius, or Kelvin.